 There are many pastimes that Canadians enjoy, but few have gained the same amount of popularity in recent years as sports betting.
 Whether it is hockey, football, basketball, tennis, or sailing, betting in Canada is at an all-time high and shows no sign of stopping.
 One of the reasons betting has become such a favourite are the relaxed laws that the government maintains concerning sports betting, where citizens are generally free to bet online as they please.

 This online freedom has also opened up further betting avenues for Canadians on an international level, as more sites now offer full support for Canadians, covering all their international betting needs.
 Before the internet came along, however, Canada had a rich history of sports betting that has persisted for as long as people have lived in the country.

 Canadian Betting History: Before Europeans

 Long before the Europeans travelled westward and settled in Canada, the native people of the region were known for sports betting.
 Betting on canoe races, spear throwing, running, and archery events was common.
 This provided entertainment for the bettors and spectators, but also allowed those taking part to hone their skills.

 Canadian Betting History: The Settlers

-After the Europeans had settled in the country and brought their own forms of NZ betting, some laws were established to regulate betting throughout the country.
+After the Europeans had settled in the country and brought their own forms of online betting, some laws were established to regulate betting throughout the country which are still seeen today at https://onlinebetting.nz/sports-betting/tennis-betting.
 The first of these laws was created as early as 1774, and were based on laws already established in France and Britain.
 These laws were not heeded by most of the population, because the population was so scattered that there was no real way for the government to enforce any gambling laws.